 3) Offer frequent recognition

-Employees want to know when they have done a good job, and you want to ensure that they continue to do their job well (check out this article on the benefits of employee recognition).
+Employees want to know when they have done a good job, and you want to ensure that they continue to do their job well.
 Recognize and celebrate jobs well done!
-And remember to praise wisely - value learning, perseverance, and development (not just ready-made genius or talent).
+And remember to praise wisely – value learning, perseverance, and development (not just ready-made genius or talent).

 4) Ask for feedback and adapt as needed